microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.md

 Optional.
 Path to a directory.
 Default: `<user home directory>/nni/experiment`.

-__logDir__ configures the directory to store logs and data of the experiment.
+Configures the directory to store logs and data of the experiment.

 ### logLevel

 Optional.
 String.
 Default: `info`.

-__logLevel__ sets log level for the experiment.
+Sets log level for the experiment.
 Available log levels are: `trace`, `debug`, `info`, `warning`, `error`, `fatal`.

 ### logCollection

 Optional. `http` or `none`.
 Default: `none`.

-__logCollection__ set the way to collect log in remote, pai, kubeflow, frameworkcontroller platform.
+Set the way to collect log in remote, pai, kubeflow, frameworkcontroller platform.
 There are two ways to collect log, one way is from `http`, trial keeper will post log content back from http request in this way, but this way may slow down the speed to process logs in trialKeeper.
 The other way is `none`, trial keeper will not post log content back, and only post job metrics.
 If your log content is too big, you could consider setting this param be `none`.

 ### tuner

 Required.

-__tuner__ specifies the tuner algorithm in the experiment, there are two kinds of ways to set tuner.
+Specifies the tuner algorithm in the experiment, there are two kinds of ways to set tuner.
 One way is to use tuner provided by NNI sdk (built-in tuners), in which case you need to set __builtinTunerName__ and __classArgs__.
 Another way is to use users' own tuner file, in which case __codeDirectory__, __classFileName__, __className__ and __classArgs__ are needed. *Users must choose exactly one way.*

 #### builtinTunerName

 Required if using built-in tuners.
 String.

-__builtinTunerName__ specifies the name of system tuner, NNI sdk provides different tuners introduced [here](../Tuner/BuiltinTuner.md).
+Specifies the name of system tuner, NNI sdk provides different tuners introduced [here](../Tuner/BuiltinTuner.md).

 #### codeDir

 Required if using customized tuners.
 Path relative to the location of config file.

-__codeDir__ specifies the directory of tuner code.
+Specifies the directory of tuner code.

 #### classFileName

 Required if using customized tuners.
 File path relative to __codeDir__.

-__classFileName__ specifies the name of tuner file.
+Specifies the name of tuner file.

 #### className

 Required if using customized tuners.
 String.

-__className__ specifies the name of tuner class.
+Specifies the name of tuner class.

 #### classArgs

 Optional.
 Key-value pairs.
 Default: empty.

-__classArgs__ specifies the arguments of tuner algorithm.
+Specifies the arguments of tuner algorithm.
 Please refer to [this file](../Tuner/BuiltinTuner.md) for the configurable arguments of each built-in tuner.

 #### gpuIndices

 Optional.
 String.
 Default: empty.

-__gpuIndices__ specifies the GPUs that can be used by the tuner process.
+Specifies the GPUs that can be used by the tuner process.
 Single or multiple GPU indices can be specified.
 Multiple GPU indices are separated by comma `,`.
 For example, `1`, or `0,1,3`.
 If the field is not set, no GPU will be visible to tuner (by setting `CUDA_VISIBLE_DEVICES` to be an empty string).

 #### includeIntermediateResults